How to Prepare for Sentencing, Defendant Guide [2026]

 What Judges Have Said About Sentencing

-Federal Judge Mark Bennett, who sentenced over 4,000 defendants during his career, published recommendations for defendants preparing for sentencing.
-His core message: the defendants who take responsibility, show genuine change, and present organized evidence of rehabilitation get better outcomes.
-Not because judges are lenient — because the law requires them to consider these factors.
+Experienced federal judges who have sentenced thousands of defendants have published recommendations for preparing for sentencing.
+The core message: the defendants who take responsibility, show genuine change, and present organized evidence of rehabilitation get better outcomes.
+Not because judges are lenient, because the law requires them to consider these factors.

 Common Sentencing Mistakes